turbot/powerpipe-docs/docs/powerpipe-hcl/graph.md

 Some Powerpipe dashboard elements can include `node` and `edge` blocks.
 These elements are sometimes referred to as **node/edge visualizations** and include `graph`, `flow`, and `hierarchy`.
 These resources essentially implement the same interface:
   - They support `node` and `edge` blocks as children
   - They are also [query-based resources](/docs/powerpipe-hcl/query#query-based-resources), and support using the `sql` and `query` arguments instead of `node` and `edge` blocks
-  - They must appear in a dashboard to be displayed, but may be defined as top level resources and referenced with `base`
+  - They must appear in a dashboard to be displayed, but they may be defined as top-level resources and referenced with `base`
-  - They support `param` and `with` blocks, but only when in a top level resource
+  - They support `param` and `with` blocks, but only when in a top-level resource
   - They support `category` blocks
   - They have similar data formats